 11. Haganai: I Don’t Have Many Friends

 Haganai, as the title implies is about friendship and loneliness.
-Being a teenager in high school and not being the best at socializing.
+Being a teenager in

 How do you make friends?
 How do you talk to people and get to know them?